LeandroCRD/HomePage-config/README.md

 - 🔭 I’m currently working in the banking industry.
 - 🌱 I’m learning Python, SQL and Tableau.
-- 👯 I’m working in some personal Python projects on my free time.
+- 👯 I’m working in personal Python projects on my free time.
 - 🤔 I’m looking to get more knowledge about Python and its libraries: Numpy, Tkinter, Pandas, Pygame...
 - 💬 Favourite quote: "Knowledge is Power" - Francis Bacon
 - ⚡ Fun fact: Raspberry PI and Arduino took me to this world.